Elections Nunavut: History

-Elections Nunavut started its work in 2000, following the first Nunavut general election in 1999.
-In 2017 municipal elections were passed over to Elections Nunavut from the Nunavut government's Community and Government Services Department.
+Elections Nunavut started its work in 2000 following the first Nunavut general election in 1999.
+In 2017, municipal elections were passed over to Elections Nunavut from the Nunavut government's Community and Government Services Department.

 Legislative Assembly of Nunavut

 The Legislative Assembly of Nunavut is a public government and operates on the consensus model.
-Members of the Legislative Assembly (MLAs) belong to no political party and voting isn't based on party politics.
+Members of the Legislative Assembly (MLAs) belong to no political party and voting is not based on party politics.
 Nunavummiut (the people of Nunavut) elect each of their MLAs as an independent representative.
 The MLAs vote for and form the government from among themselves.

-Soon after each general election the MLAs elect one of their Members to be Speaker of the Legislative Assembly and another to be Premier of Nunavut.
-They also elect from among themselves the Members of Cabinet that form the government.
+Soon after each general election, the MLAs elect one of their members to be Speaker of the Legislative Assembly and another to be Premier of Nunavut.
+They also elect from among themselves the members of Cabinet that form the government.
 The Cabinet are a minority in the Legislature, so the majority of MLAs must agree upon and approve any legislative decision.